-Supporting Independent Living for Mothers and Their Children Recovering from Homelessness, Violence and Traumatic Life Experiences.
+Supporting Independent Living for Mothers and Their Children

-Our mission
+Our Mission

-Nia Imani Family, Inc. is a safe, affordable transitional housing facility that teaches young homeless mothers with histories of poverty, violence, and trauma the life skills needed for planning, decision making and self-examination to prepare them to live independently and create strong, nurturing families for themselves and their children.
+Nia Imani Family, Inc. is a safe, affordable transitional housing facility that teaches young homeless mothers with histories of poverty, violence, and trauma the life skills needed for planning, decision-making and self-examination to prepare them to live independently and create strong, nurturing families for themselves and their children.

 Nia Imani Family, Inc. provides comprehensive services and a holistic approach to supporting homeless young and pregnant mothers & their children whom are housed under one roof, living in their own apartments but learning together.

-Life Planning
+• Life Planning

 The women develop smart goals for themselves and their children.
 They commit to education attainment or job skills development to obtain and maintain employment that can support them and their children in the future.
 They learn to build commitment to their dreams.